Power and Resistance

 This is the foundation for the vicious cycle these Gatekeepers leverage.

 Whether the platform of choice is Facebook or a simple broadcast station (CNN, Fox News), you get people to come by telling them what they want to hear.
 Then it becomes easier to get them to engage and stay when there appears to be arguing.
-And so you can imagine this as the basis for campaigns that try to polarize groups of people or spread disinformation: Manufacture arguments to drive engagement and then control is seen or heard through ads, fake accounts posting information, or talking heads (which can in turn manufacture more arguments to further drive engagement).
+And so you can imagine this as the basis for campaigns that try to polarize groups of people or spread disinformation: Manufacture arguments to drive engagement and then control what is seen or heard through ads, fake accounts posting information, or talking heads (which can in turn manufacture more arguments to further drive engagement).

 I should clarify that I do not think companies like Facebook intentionally misinform people.
 Rather, they created platforms designed to capture the totality of someone's attention and have a built in mechanism for controlling what they see (through recommendations in the feed).
 This is a power structure that anyone else can leverage to control what is shown to groups of users, innocuously marketed as "advertising".